check before: 2025-10-01

 Workflow Disruptions

-The lack of admin controls to disable sharing may lead to unintended sharing of notebooks, disrupting established workflows and collaboration norms.
+The lack of admin controls for sharing may lead to unintentional sharing of notebooks, disrupting established workflows and collaboration norms.

 - roles: Project Managers, Team Leaders